amontavon/Blackjack/README.md

 The rules for this game were adapted from https://bicyclecards.com/how-to-play/blackjack/

 This game is a C# Windows Console Application.
-To play, clone the repo and run the application.
+To play, clone the repo and run the Blackjack.Console project.

 At start, the game will ask for the number of players.
 Enter a number 1-4 to continue.